 Until you see it for yourself.

-Hidden camera footage released by Aussie Farms in 2014 paints a horrifyingly different picture: pigs screaming, thrashing and gasping for air.
+Hidden camera footage released by Aussie Farms paints a horrifyingly different picture: pigs screaming, thrashing and gasping for air.

-To fuel the demand for ‘Christmas hams’, thousands more young pigs are now experiencing this every day — despite science confirming that the gassing method outlined in the Australian meat industry standards is likely to cause distress and suffering.
-Most pigs from all systems — whether factory-farmed, free-range, or accredited by animal welfare groups — suffer this fate.
+To fuel the demand for bacon, pork and ham, thousands of young pigs are forced into gas chambers every day — despite science confirming that the gassing method outlined in the Australian meat industry standards is likely to cause distress and suffering.

 By labelling pig slaughter ‘humane’, the pork industry is denying consumers the ability to make informed choices.
 So we took to the streets to see how people might react if they were told the truth...